 Maybe you have traveled to a culture where gestures had different meanings from the ones you and your culture used.
 The meanings assigned to hand gestures, facial expressions, body language, personal space, eye contact, etc., vary among cultures.
 Remember when President Obama was slammed in the press because he bowed lower than the emperor of Japan?
 In Japanese culture, bowing is a way of extending a greeting, and the person who bows lower is showing a submissive status.
 In other words, the leader of the free world showed submission to the Japanese emperor.
 Horrors!
 Or how about when Michelle Obama was introduced to Queen Elizabeth, and gave her a hug.
 More horrors!
 You don't touch the queen.
 But, based on the definition of these symbols (gestures) in our culture (bowing and hugging), the Obamas, I'm sure, felt they were acting appropriately.
-Check out these two links, Gestures and Gestures around the world to see how gestures have different meanings in different cultures.
+Check out this link, Gestures, to see how gestures have different meanings in different cultures.